aws/aws-cdk-rfcs/text/0655-enhanced-l1.md

 ### POC

-We created an initial POC which involved adding the new data sources to the service spec and tweaking the generation script to include validations plus create new properties when new types were introduced.
+We created an initial internal POC which involved adding the new data sources to the service spec and tweaking the generation script to include validations plus create new properties when new types were introduced.
 We can continue that work by making the necessary changes to spec2cdk and generating CDK code from the new data.

 ## Resource interface